Implementation Considerations for Tribal Telehealth Programs

 Many telehealth programs have focused on improving access to care for rural tribal communities, which can face persistent barriers to care related to geographic isolation and health workforce shortages.
 Lack of infrastructure to support telecommunications, such as lack of high-speed broadband internet service, remains a core challenge to delivering telehealth on rural tribal lands.

-One systematic review of telehealth programs serving tribal populations found that acceptance of telehealth technologies was also a key barrier to program success.
+In many rural tribal communities, acceptance of telehealth technologies can also be a barrier to program success.
 To address this challenge, rural telehealth programs should consider involving tribal leaders and patients during initial program development to ensure that the telehealth program will be accepted by and useful to participants.
-For example, this review describes how one telehealth program serving rural American Indian veterans with post-traumatic stress disorder adapted their program to feature family involvement in order to increase the acceptability of the program.
+For example, this review describes how one telehealth program serving rural tribal veterans with post-traumatic stress disorder adapted their program to feature family involvement in order to increase the acceptability of the program.
 Family members attended telehealth appointments with patients to offer support.

-Another study of the diffusion of telehealth in VA-sponsored telehealth clinics for rural American Indians emphasized the importance of hiring staff who were aware of the cultural needs of the community.
 Rural communities seeking to serve tribes through telehealth programs should consider the importance of training and hiring clinical staff who are from the local community.
-In addition to clinical staff, rural communities could consider engaging community health workers to help patients address other needs outside of the healthcare setting.
+In addition to clinical staff, rural communities can consider engaging community health workers to help patients address other needs outside of the healthcare setting.

 The Indian Health Service's Telebehavioral Health Center of Excellence offers free continuing medical education credits to providers from rural and remote sites.
 For example, the on-demand IHS Essential Training on Pain and Addiction course focuses on best practices for safely prescribing opioids and other treatment options for chronic pain.